How the Indian Springs Village Government Works

 Fiscally Sound – No municipal sales or municipal property tax in Indian Springs Village

 State law provides that our city is entitled to a variety of taxes which are already paid to and collected by the State and County.
 Since the city was first incorporated in 1991, our elected officials have pledged to the residents of Indian Springs Village that the funds received from these taxes would be used judiciously at all times and that our city would attempt to avoid the levy of any taxes by the city in the form of sales or property taxes.
-Over the last twenty three years of our city’s existence, our elected officials have not only remained true to that pledge but have, through careful financial decisions and planning, along with the absence of salaries for elected and appointed officials, been able to remain debt free and save for our future without the need to add to the tax burden of our residents.
+Our elected officials have not only remained true to that pledge but have, through careful financial decisions and planning, along with the absence of salaries for elected and appointed officials, been able to remain debt free and save for our future without the need to add to the tax burden of our residents.

 We are very proud of the dedication of the resident volunteers and elected officials who over the years, through our unique manner of government i.e. all volunteer, have given their time to protect, preserve and defend the beauty and tranquility that is the hallmark of Indian Springs Village.